Coastal Kitchen: History

 Jeremy and Tiah Hardy opened Coastal Kitchen in 1993.

 The restaurant received an approximately $350,000 remodel in 2012, during which owner Jeremy Hardy closed the restaurant for a month.
 To commemorate the re-opening the business hosted an inaugural First Shuck and gave away 1,000 oysters at no cost.
 Seattle Weekly said, "When the dust settled, most noticeable of the changes was a gleaming, marble-topped oyster bar that curves around the open kitchen where the cocktail bar once was."

 Zephyr Paquette was head chef as of 2015.
 Dan and Jonathan Tweten purchased the business in 2016.
 In 2022, a driver ran a vehicle into the front of the restaurant, causing structural damage.
-The closed permanently in late February 2024.
+The restaurant closed permanently in late February 2024.

 Reception

 In Seattle (1998), Bill and W. C. McRae said the restaurant "serves up some of the best food in the neighborhood".
 In Hidden Washington (2005), Eric Lucas said Coastal Kitchen "has no trouble maintaining a loyal clientele".
 In 2015, Deborah Wang of NPR called the restaurant "a fixture of Seattle's Capitol Hill neighborhood for 20 years".
 Time Out included Coastal Kitchen in a 2015 list of the best breakfast restaurants in the United States.